captainyc/higrad/README.md

 This is the R package for HiGrad (Hierarchical Incremental Gradient Descent), an algorithm for statistical inference for online learning and stochastic approximation.
+Also included in this repository are the R codes for reproducing the results and plots of the simulation and real data study in Su & Zhu, 2018.

 #### Description